rupesh-mutyala/Finding-Falcone/README.md

 -------

-King Shan has received intelligence that Al Falcone is in hiding in one of these 6 planets - DonLon, Enchai, Jebing, Sapir, Lerbin & Pingasor.
-However he has limited resources at his disposal & can send his army to only 4 of these planets.
-This coding problem is to help King Shan find Al Falcone.

 This UI will enable King Shan to -
-- select 4 planets to search (out of the total 6)
+- select 4 planets to search (out of the total 6).
-- select which space vehicles to send to these planets
+- select which space vehicles to send for these repective planets
-- see how much time it will take for the vehicles to reach their targets &
+- see how much time it will take for the vehicles to reach their targets
-- show final result of success or failure
+- show final result whether it is success or failure

 Check this out @ https://650142cd720b2c3769cc678f--sparkly-pudding-976d55.netlify.app/